danbev/learning-ai/notes/fine-tuning.md

 ## Fine-tuning an LLM
-First fine-tuning is about taking a pre-trained model and training it on a specific domain knowledge, or a specific task.
+First fine-tuning is about taking a pre-trained model and training it on specific domain knowledge, or a specific task.
 This will make the model more accurate for that specific task.
 So instead of a general model we will have a speciallized one.

 ### Pre-training (for the general/base model)
-First data is required to be gathered for the training, and it might need to be pre-processed, for example by removing sensitive information, correcting errors, etc.
+First data is required to be gathered for the training process, and it might need to be pre-processed, for example by removing sensitive information, correcting errors, etc.
-We then take that data an tokenize which is just the process of splitting the data into smaller units.
+We then take that data and tokenize it, which is just the process of splitting the data into smaller units.
 These tokens are the feed into a transformer neural network and the network is trained to predict the next token in the sequence and will adjust the weights during this process.